-Brazilian Paraiba Tourmalines classified as the most desirable gemstone as compared to the rest.
+Brazil Paraiba Tourmalines classified as the most desirable gemstone as compared to the rest.
 In terms of price per carat, they are sold for higher premium than the other origins.
-However, standard gemological microscope and semi-quantitative chemical data analysis cannot distinguish between the Paraiba’s originating countries.
+Standard gemological microscope and semi-quantitative chemical data analysis cannot distinguish between the Paraiba’s originating countries.
 In fact we do have some instances, where the paraiba was sent to laboratory and origin was unidentified.
 Only a spectrometry test, was able to identify the slight chemical differences of the gemstone from Brazil, Nigeria and Mozambique.

 Paraiba Tourmaline Jewellery